 What’s better?
 Because this potato salad doesn’t contain any mayo, it is ideal for a picnic outdoors.
 In fact, I think it tastes even better as the sun warms up the dish a bit.

 In fairness, my aunt also makes a mayo-based potato salad filled with 2 pounds of bacon and chopped hard-boiled eggs.
-Would you guys like to see that recipe too?
-Let me know.
+I highly recommend you make that one next.

 Your fork is waiting.